 Xi'an Hui Mian

-Hand-pulled wide wheat noodles in a lamb-bone broth with chunks of stewed lamb, cumin-forward, served drier than the Henan version.
+Hand-pulled wide wheat noodles in a lamb-bone broth with chunks of stewed lamb, warm-spice forward (Sichuan peppercorn, star anise, cassia), with cumin as a recognizable Silk-Road accent rather than the dominant note, served drier than the Henan version.

 Wide ribbons that you have to bite through, not slurp — each one carries a chewy bounce that holds the cumin-lamb broth in the surface ridges.
 Lamb chunks are stewed past the point of resistance, falling apart with the chopstick.
 The first taste is roasted cumin, then lamb fat, then a sharp pop from the raw garlic clove you bite between mouthfuls.
 Less broth than expected — Xi'an wants the noodle wet, not swimming.
 If the noodle snaps instead of stretching when bitten, the dough was under-rested.